 Short Answer

-Both the model and the market expect that Trump will be impeached and removed from office before his term ends, with no compelling evidence of mispricing.
+Both the model and the market expect Trump to be impeached and removed from office before his term ends, with no compelling evidence of mispricing.

 1. Executive Verdict